Stonepusher/RSC-Automated-Recovery-Example/README.md

 Introduction

-This project provides samples of code which automates various actions through a Rubrik Security Cloud instance API.
+This project is an example of what is possible with minimal effort in regards to the automation of Hyper-V / Azure Local + DB (MS SQL and Oracle) recoveries utilizing the Rubrik Security Cloud GraphQL API.

 Installation